Research

 Ziosi, M.*, Pruss, D.* Evidence of What, for Whom?
 The Socially Contested Role of Algorithmic Bias in a Predictive Policing Tool.

 (*both authors contributed equally.)
-Forthcoming in Proceedings of the 2024 ACM Conference on Fairness, Accountability, and Transparency (FAccT '24). [preprint]
+Forthcoming in Proceedings of the 2024 ACM Conference on Fairness, Accountability, and Transparency (FAccT '24). [paper] [preprint]

 Ghosting the Machine: Judicial Resistance to a Risk Assessment Instrument